rust-lang/blog.rust-lang.org/content/Updating-musl-1.2.5.md

 # Updated targets

-The following targets will be updated (this is just "all musl targets except [`loongarch64-unknown-linux-musl`](https://doc.rust-lang.org/rustc/platform-support/loongarch-linux.html) which already was on 1.2.5"):
+The following targets will be updated (this is just "all musl targets except [`loongarch64-unknown-linux-musl`](https://doc.rust-lang.org/rustc/platform-support/loongarch-linux.html) which already was on 1.2.5, and [WALI](https://github.com/arjunr2/WALI) which doesn't use our bundled musl"):

 ## Tier 2 with Host Tools